-To address these methodological gaps, we aim to develop a novel targeted-federated learning framework for estimating HTEs within a prespecified targeted population.
-We formally define the underlying HTE based on a projection-based estimand, which is broadly applicable across different outcome types, including count and binary outcomes.
-This new estimand is based on a working structural model that can serve as a reasonable approximation to the underlying HTE function.
-Building on this framework, we develop two doubly robust estimators: one relies solely on the target dataset, the other integrates information from multiple datasets under the targeted-federated paradigm.
-The latter estimator is doubly robust in the sense that it yields a consistent estimate if either the OR model is correctly specified or both the PS and density ratio model are correctly specified, but not necessarily all three.
-The density ratio model plays a crucial role in calibrating the covariate distribution shift across datasets \citep{qin1998inferences, han2024privacy, chen2024integrating}.
-To further safeguard against negative transfer and enhance robustness, we introduce a communication-efficient bootstrap-based selection procedure designed to detect and exclude non-transportable data sources that could bias estimation.
-This step ensures that only compatible information is integrated, supporting valid and efficient information aggregation in federated settings.
+To address these methodological gaps, we develop a novel targeted-federated learning framework for estimating HTEs within a prespecified targeted population.
+We formally define the underlying HTE using a projection-based estimand, which is broadly applicable across outcome types, including count and binary outcomes.
+This estimand builds on a working structural model that can serve as a reasonable approximation to the underlying HTE function.
+Building on this framework, we develop a doubly robust estimator that integrates information from multiple datasets under the targeted-federated paradigm.
+The estimator is doubly robust in the sense that it yields a consistent estimate if either the OR model is correctly specified or both the PS and density ratio models are correctly specified, but not necessarily all three.
+The density ratio model plays a crucial role in calibrating covariate distribution shifts across datasets \citep{qin1998inferences, han2024privacy, chen2024integrating}.
+To further safeguard against negative transfer, we introduce a communication-efficient bootstrap-based selection procedure designed to detect and exclude non-transportable data sources that could bias estimation.
+This procedure aims to incorporate only compatible information and empirically improves the robustness of targeted-federated learning.